paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

     (vii) Other economic impacts.

-  (D) *Spend plans* — To receive an allocation from funds available under paragraph (9), a requester with an affirmative fishery resource disaster determination shall submit a spend plan to the Secretary, not more than 120 days after receiving notification that funds are available, that shall include the following information, if applicable:
+  (D) *Spend plans*

+    (i) *In general* — To receive an allocation from funds available under paragraph (9), a requester with an affirmative fishery resource disaster determination shall submit a spend plan to the Secretary, not more than 120 days after receiving notification that funds are available, that shall include the following information, if applicable:

-    (i) Objectives and outcomes, with an emphasis on addressing the factors contributing to the fishery resource disaster and minimizing future uninsured losses, if applicable.
+      (I) Objectives and outcomes, with an emphasis on addressing the factors contributing to the fishery resource disaster and minimizing future uninsured losses, if applicable.

-    (ii) Statement of work.
+      (II) Statement of work.

-    (iii) Budget details.
+      (III) Budget details.

+    (ii) *Review*

+      (I) *In general* — The Secretary shall review a spend plan submitted under clause (i) to determine if it is complete and provide notice within 10 days.

+      (II) *Incomplete spend plan* — If the Secretary determines that a spend plan submitted under clause (i) is not complete, when providing the notice required by subclause (I), the Secretary shall provide a detailed description of the information that is necessary for the spend plan to be determined complete.

   (E) *Regional contact* — If so requested, the Secretary shall provide a regional contact within the National Oceanic and Atmospheric Administration to facilitate review of spend plans and disbursal of funds.

   (F) *Disbursal of funds*

+    (i) *Availability*

-    (i) *Availability* — Funds shall be made available to grantees not later than 90 days after the date the Secretary receives a complete spend plan.
+      (I) *Timeline* — Funds shall be made available to grantees not later than 90 days after the date the Secretary receives a complete spend plan.

+      (II) *Review of completed spend plan and apportionment of funds* — If so requested, the Director of the Office of Management and Budget may review a completed spend plan concurrently with the Secretary.
+The Director of the Office of Management and Budget may not delay the timeline described in subclause (I).

     (ii) *Method* — The Secretary may provide an allocation of funds under this subsection in the form of a grant, direct payment, cooperative agreement, loan, or contract.